What Helps Language Models Predict Human Beliefs: Demographics or Prior Stances?: Introduction

-Yet, despite decades of sociological research on the formation and spread of beliefs, our understanding of belief systems at scale remains limited.
-Recent advances in artificial intelligence and, in particular, large language models (LLMs) offer a new avenue to study beliefs computationally, enabling large-scale analyses of how reasoning and social behavior emerge from patterns of belief~\cite{GenerativeAIForSocialScience}.
-Other studies have used LLMs for related social inference tasks, such as simulating human behavior~\cite{OutOfOneMany, ReplaceHumanParticipants, aher2023usinglargelanguagemodels, horton2023largelanguagemodelssimulated} and predicting public opinion~\cite{chu2023languagemodelstrainedmedia, kim2024aiaugmentedsurveysleveraginglarge, evaluatingLLMsinGeneratingHCI, jiang2022communitylmprobingpartisanworldviews}.
-However, these efforts largely center on specific sociopolitical domains.
-Existing benchmarks have focused on stance detection or public-opinion prediction~\cite{ZeroShot, chu2023languagemodelstrainedmedia, kim2024aiaugmentedsurveysleveraginglarge, jiang2022communitylmprobingpartisanworldviews}, and thus do not systematically evaluate how well LLMs infer beliefs across varied contexts and domains.
-Addressing this limitation is critical, as LLMs are prone to hallucinations~\cite{Huang_2024, bang-etal-2023-multitask} or biases~\cite{Hartmann2023ThePI,qi2024representationbiaspoliticalsample}, which could amplify errors or reinforce stereotypes if the models are applied to broader belief domains.
+Despite these insights, systematically studying belief systems at scale remains challenging, primarily due to the lack of large-scale data on belief networks.
+Recent advances in large language models (LLMs) offer a new computational approach: because LLMs effectively capture psychological and social structures embedded in human-generated text~\cite{kozlowski2019geometry, GenerativeAIForSocialScience}, they may provide a window into how beliefs interrelate.
+Studies have used LLMs for related social inference tasks, such as simulating human behavior~\cite{OutOfOneMany, ReplaceHumanParticipants, aher2023usinglargelanguagemodels, horton2023largelanguagemodelssimulated} and predicting public opinion~\cite{chu2023languagemodelstrainedmedia, kim2024aiaugmentedsurveysleveraginglarge, evaluatingLLMsinGeneratingHCI, jiang2022communitylmprobingpartisanworldviews}.
+However, these efforts largely center on specific sociopolitical domains, and existing benchmarks focus on stance detection or opinion prediction within narrow contexts~\cite{chu2023languagemodelstrainedmedia, kim2024aiaugmentedsurveysleveraginglarge, jiang2022communitylmprobingpartisanworldviews, ZeroShot}.
+They do not systematically evaluate how well LLMs capture the correlational structure of beliefs across diverse domains---an important gap, as LLMs are prone to hallucinations~\cite{Huang_2024, bang-etal-2023-multitask} and biases~\cite{Hartmann2023ThePI,qi2024representationbiaspoliticalsample}, which could amplify errors or reinforce stereotypes when applied broadly.

-In this work, we evaluate how LLMs predict individuals' beliefs across a wide range of topics under varying informational settings, contributing to machine behavior research~\cite{rahwan2019machine}.
-Concurrently, we provide a reproducible benchmark to systematically evaluate how LLMs emulate human belief reasoning across domains, enabling broader computational study of belief systems.

-Using several contemporary small- to medium-sized LLMs, we evaluate belief prediction under varying informational conditions, from blind inference to context with demographic information and known beliefs of an individual.
-We find that providing more contextual information consistently improves predictive accuracy, but performance varies considerably across belief categories.
-These patterns reveal both the capacity and limitations of current LLMs to mirror human belief reasoning, advancing understanding of how models reason about human beliefs and offering insight into the social biases and reasoning patterns embedded within them.
+A recent study introduced a method to fine-tune an LLM encoder to capture this correlational structure in a latent space~\cite{NeuralEmbedding}.
+Although this marks an important step toward understanding belief associations, as LLMs become increasingly embedded in society, we also need to understand their \emph{behaviors}~\cite{rahwan2019machine}---how off-the-shelf LLMs, without task-specific fine-tuning, represent the correlational structure of belief systems.